rudychung/SauSaGe/README.md

 A Static Site Generator.
 Reads text files and converts them into `.html` files.

 ## Usage
-Download `SauSaGe.exe` and execute in command line interface using options.
+Download `SauSaGe.exe` from the releases and execute in command line interface using options.

 Must be executed from the directory where `SauSaGe.exe` is located.